Police end nearly two-month search at landfill for Kelsey Berreth's remains

 "Her remains have not been found, nor has any evidence relating to her death," the Woodland Park Police Department said in a statement.

-Berreth, 29, was last seen on a neighbor's surveillance camera with her year-old daughter, Kaylee, and her fiancé, Patrick Frazee, outside her home on Nov.
+Berreth, 29, was last seen on a neighbor's surveillance camera with her year-old daughter, Kaylee, and her fiancé, Patrick Frazee, outside her home Nov.
 22, police said.
-Earlier that day she was seen shopping with her daughter at a supermarket in Woodland Park, Colorado.
+Earlier that day, she was seen shopping with her daughter at a supermarket in Woodland Park, Colorado.

 She wasn't reported missing until Dec.
 2 by her mother.